Does an executor get paid?

 You may be thinking about executor compensation if:

-Someone has asked you to be an executor and you want to understand what payment might be involved
+Someone has asked them to be an executor and they wish to understand what payment might be involved

 You're a beneficiary questioning whether executor fees seem reasonable or excessive